Home Before Dark (novel): Maggie Holt

-Maggie eventually discovers that there is a backdoor in the house leading to her childhood bedroom and that her father had hired Dane to work on the house prior to Petra's death.
-Believing Dane to be the killer the two fight.
-In the process Dane is injured and taken to the hospital.
-Maggie's mother arrives at the house and reveals that Maggie killed Petra, who had been babysitting while Jess and Ewan went on a date.
-The evidence pointed to Petra having been pushed down the stairs after a struggle with Maggie.
-In order to protect her Ewan wrote House of Horror, which Jess says was entirely fictional other than Maggie experiencing night terrors.
+Maggie discovers a backdoor into the house, leading to her childhood bedroom, and that her father had hired Dane to work on the house prior to Petra's death.
+Believing Dane to be the killer, the two fight.
+In the process, Dane is injured and taken to the hospital.
+Maggie's mother arrives and reveals that Maggie killed Petra, who had been babysitting her, by pushing her down the stairs.
+In order to protect Maggie, Ewan wrote House of Horrors.